vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/search.md

      rateLimit: 8,
      startUrls: [
        // These are urls which algolia start to craw
-       // If your site is divided in to mutiple parts,
+       // If your site is divided in to multiple parts,
-       // you may want to set mutiple entry links "https://YOUR_WEBSITE_URL/",
+       // you may want to set multiple entry links "https://YOUR_WEBSITE_URL/",
      ],
      sitemaps: [